 9 Creative Ways To Grow Eggplants In Containers

 Eggplants, like tomatoes and other fruits, are versatile fruits that belong to the nightshade family.
-The majority are hefty, dense fruits on medium to large plants that aren't suitable for container growing eggplant.
-There are, however, compact varieties that have been produced in response to the expanding number of small-space gardeners.
+The majority are hefty, dense fruits on medium to large plants that aren't suitable for container-growing eggplant.
+However, compact varieties have been produced in response to the expanding number of small-space gardeners.
 These tiny plants allow the eggplant to be grown in containers.

 Eggplants have been grown for thousands of years in China and India.
-The eggplant was brought to southern and eastern Europe by the Spanish Moors, where it quickly became popular.
+The Spanish Moors brought the eggplant to southern and eastern Europe, where it quickly became popular.
 In the 1500s, early New World explorers brought eggplant to the Americas, but it never took off.

 The nutrients in 1 cup (approximately 96 g) of cooked eggplant cubes are listed below.
-It also shows how much of each nutrient an individual requires on a daily basis.
+It also shows how much of each nutrient an individual requires daily.
 People's needs, however, differ based on their age and gender.

 - Nutrition- Amount in 1 cup of eggplant cubes